 For the longest time, Dubai expats could hold neither land nor property, but this has changed for a while ever since 2002; enabling them to purchase both land & property in freehold areas.
-Older areas such as Jumeirah, Bur Dubai, Deira and Karama are not included in the mix, however, Downtown Dubai, Business Bay, La Mer and MBR City are.
+Some specific parts of areas such as Bur Dubai and Karama are not included in the mix, however, Downtown Dubai, Business Bay, La Mer and MBR City are.
+Of late, the areas of Madinat Jumeirah Living in Jumeirah, Mina Rashid and Palm Deira (commercial land only) can be bought freehold.

 The plots in the Downtown area, JLT, and Dubai Marina are all under ownership, however, you can buy them in the secondary market.
 Al Barari, Pearl Jumeira and Dubai Hills also have plots on sale for both residential and commercial interests.
 You can also purchase plots in Dubai South.
 Plot prices greatly vary from location to location.